First steps

 curl -s -XPUT -T /tmp/testdata.txt "http://simple-hdfs-namenode-default-0.simple-hdfs-namenode-default.default.svc.cluster.local:9870/webhdfs/v1/testdata.txt?user.name=stackable&op=CREATE&noredirect=true"

-This will return a location that will look something like this:
+This returns a location that looks similar to this:

 http://simple-hdfs-datanode-default-0.simple-hdfs-datanode-default.default.svc.cluster.local:9864/webhdfs/v1/testdata.txt?op=CREATE&user.name=stackable&namenoderpcaddress=simple-hdfs&createflag=&createparent=true&overwrite=false